firmai/snowde.github.io/_posts/2017-12-16-let's-settle-on-correlation.md

 Prediction model might pick up correlated variables as inputs to a model.
 In fact, predictions almost always pick up correlated variables instead of causal variables.

+In the comming epoch of AI causation will take a backseat, and a new fluid definition will appear.

 Researchers are obsessed with causality.
 Given that causality can be instantly distant both spatially and temporally (butterfly effect), I would argue that to expedite scientific research we should focus on correlation.

 The upstream benefits of multiple correlations studies would allow a review study to speculate 'causation' from a correlation mapping.
 Given that explanatory causation is always abstracted and localised, a new form of 'causation' can be envisaged where the strongest correlation is deemed the causation until proven otherwise.